Anya Krugovoy Silver

 Anya Krugovoy Silver (December 22, 1968 – August 6, 2018) was an American poet.
 She won a Guggenheim fellowship, and a Georgia Author of the Year Award.

 Biography

 Silver was born in 1968 in Media, Pennsylvania, but raised in Swarthmore, and graduated from Haverford College, and Emory University.
 She then became a professor at Mercer University.
 Her work has appeared in The Christian Century, among other publications.

 In 2004, Silver was pregnant and teaching at Mercer University when she was diagnosed with inflammatory breast cancer.
-She gave birth to son Noah and had a mastectomy.
+She gave birth to her son Noah and had a mastectomy.
 The cancer remained, and her coping with it, along with her son and husband, intensified her poetry.

 Silver died at age 49 in Macon, Georgia, on August 6, 2018.